Systemcluster/wrappe/README.md

     -w, --current-dir     Set the current dir of the target to the unpack directory -h, --help            Prints help information
-    -s, --show-console    Open a console when starting the runner on Windows -V, --version         Prints version information
+    -s, --show-console    Open a console when starting the runner on Windows -e, --verify-files    Verify the existence of all payload files before skipping extraction -V, --version         Prints version information

 OPTIONS: